-Leases of storage can be supplied from various categories of reservoir space for purposes above and below Milner.
-Spaceholder contracted storage is leased for purposes above Milner or is leased through the Supplemental Pool, Extraordinary Circumstances Pool, and Assignment Pool for purposes below Milner.
+Leases of storage can be supplied from various categories of reservoir space for purposes above and below Milner Dam.
+Spaceholder contracted storage is leased through the Common Pool and Assignment Pool for purposes above and below Milner, leased through Private Leases for purposes above Milner, and is leased through the Supplemental Pool and Extraordinary Circumstances Pool for purposes below Milner.
 USBR uncontracted storage and Palisades Powerhead storage is leased for flow augmentation purposes below Milner.
 IWRB contracted storage is leased below Milner Dam for mitigating minimum flows at Murphy.

-The question arises as to whether all of these leases should share in the same last-to-fill priority when the space evacuated to supply a lease is filled in the year following the lease.....or....should there be a sequence of filling last-to-fill space so that some categories of last-to-fill space fills ahead of other last-to-fill categories or suppliers.
+The question arises as to whether all of these leases should share in the same last-to-fill priority when the space evacuated to supply a lease is filled in the year following the lease....or....should there be a sequence of filling last-to-fill space so that some categories of last-to-fill space fills ahead of other last-to-fill categories or suppliers.
 While there have been various methodologies over the years to determine last-to-fill priorities for different categories of space leased through the rental pool, the answer to the question was more clearly addressed beginning with the 2019 Water District 1 Rental Pool Procedures.
 The sequence of last-to-fill priorities to prevent impacts to spaceholders from leases are outlined under Rule 7.0 of the Rental Pool Procedures.